ShellShockQ/docs-site/docs/getting-started/freqaskques.md

 <summary></summary>

 Docker is a download option for Zowe that allows you to run certain Zowe server components outside of z/OS.
-It is an alternative to the PAX and SMPE downloads.
-This option is useful for users who do not have adequate access to a z/OS machine, as well as users who have extra capacity off-Z that they want to utilize.
-The Docker image contains server components which do not have a hard requirement of running on z/OS: App server, API Mediation Layer, and the USS/MVS/JES Explorers.
+The Docker image contains the Zowe components that do not have the requirement of having to run on z/OS: The App server, API Mediation Layer, and the USS/MVS/JES Explorers.

+Configurating components with Docker is similar to the procedures you would follow without Docker, however tasks such as installation and running with Docker are a bit different, as these tasks become Linux oriented, rather than utilizing Jobs and STCs.

-When using the Docker image, z/OS is still required as depending on which components of Zowe you use, you'll still need to set up z/OS Management Facility as well as Zowe's ZSS and Cross memory servers.
+**NOTE:** z/OS is still required when using the Docker image.
+Depending on which components of Zowe you use, you'll still need to set up z/OS Management Facility as well as Zowe's ZSS and Cross memory servers.
-Configuration of the components is similar with or without Docker, but the primary difference is installation & running as with Docker these tasks are all linux-oriented instead of utilizing Jobs and STCs.

 </details>